Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Blistering of F1 tires is when chunks of the tire break away from the main body of the tire.
 The internal layers of the rubber start to overheat and the bonds between the layers give way, allowing pieces of the tire to fall off.

-The direct reason for this is therefore overheating within the body of the tire, but practically this overheating can be caused by a range of inputs.
+The direct reason for this is therefore overheating within the body of the tire, but this overheating can be caused by a range of inputs.

 Blistered tires lose grip as pieces of the tire contact patch are missing and damaged.
 However, blistering is also particularly dangerous as the integrity of the tire itself is affected by the internal overheating.
 This can result in a major tire failure such as a blowout, and possibly a resulting crash.